Click below for:

-Onsted Community Schools bus fleet consists of 18 buses with 13 AM/PM district bus runs and one special needs bus run.
+Onsted Community Schools bus fleet consists of 17 buses with 11 AM/PM district bus runs.
 The Onsted Community School District encompasses parts of seven townships.
-Annually the transportation department transports over 800 students (kindergarten through twelfth grade) each day.
+Annually, the transportation department transports over 800 students (Preschool through twelfth grade) each day.
 The district maintains its own bus fleet and the entire fleet is inspected annually by the Michigan State Police.
-All bus drivers are state certified and update their licenses with continuing ed classes.
-Drivers are also required to have an annual physical.
+All bus drivers are state certified and up to date with their licenses and continuing ed classes.
+Drivers are also required to have an annual DOT physical.

 It is your responsibility to contact the transportation department and give updated information for the upcoming school year (i.e., ride to day care, etc.), we do not assume that information and it does not carry over to the upcoming year – you will need to notify us so your student(s) transportation information is correct.